 Sweating is a normal body function that involves the release of a salty liquid from the sweat glands of the body.
 The process is technically termed as perspiration.
 It is an important process that aids the body in balancing internal temperature and in staying cool.

 Sweat is usually found on the underarms, on the palm of the hands, and on the feet.
-It can also attack the back area which is often caused by a lot of factors besides the normal functioning of the sweat glands.

 The amount of sweat produced depends on the number of sweat glands that a patient have and how active these glands are.
 Male patients have lesser sweat glands than female patients, but have more active ones.
 Also, sweat glands become very active when a patient reaches puberty.